johnbumgarner/newshound/README.md

 article = Article(source_url='https://www.cnn.com/2021/12/08/europe/germany-covid-europe-intl/index.html')
 ```

-Here is how an end-user would obtain the Publish date and last modified date of an article.
+Here is how an end-user would obtain the published date and last modified date of an article.
 Please note that some articles do not have a modified date, so <i>NewsHound</i> will provide this text: "article modified date not found."

 ```python
 from newshound import Article